 Living in the past or in the future is where most of human suffering lies.
 It is often regrets about what you should have done or worries about what you need to do that lead to unnecessary negative emotion.

-Even if you do happen to fall short of the marker, running is an excellent health habit to pick up anyway as it requires no gym membership and is accessible to anyone with a pair of running shoes.
+Even if you do happen to fall short of the marker, running is a good health habit to pick up, as it requires no gym membership and is accessible to anyone with a pair of running shoes.
 It should definitely have a place on your list.

 8. Hold a Deep Squat for One Minute

-You might think that this is an easy goal in life to accomplish because tiny babies can do it with ease.
+You might think that this is one of the easy goals in life to accomplish because tiny babies can do it with ease.
 You might want to think again!